-Ongoing communication and trust between all parties is critical to the employee’s successful return to work
+Ongoing communication and trust is critical in helping an employee return to work

 Here are two things you can do to help that.

 - Check your assumptions.
-When preparing for meetings and during them, ask yourself, ‘What is what I am thinking, aiming to achieve, saying to people assuming of the employee?
-What does it assume of this process we are working through?
-What am I assuming of myself?’
-This self-observation can help you catch assumptions which may not help you and your employee achieve your common goal of their successful return to work.
+When preparing for meetings and during them, ask yourself, ‘What am I think about this employee and their return to work situation so far?
+And what I aiming to achieve in this meeting?
+What does all that assume of the employee, of the process we are working through, and of myself’ This self-observation can help you catch assumptions which may not help you and your employee achieve the common goal of their successful return to work.